Sarah Vincent

 About

 I am an applied microeconomist working on the determinants and implications of gender norms and gender-based violence.
-My research interests lie at the intersection of Economic History, Development Economics and Political Economy.
-My thesis is under the supervision of Renaud Bourlès and Roberta Ziparo.
+My research interests lie at the intersection of Economic History, Development Economics, Political Economy and Health Economics.

 In my Job Market Paper, we investigate the impact of a unique coerced male sterilization program introduced in India in 1976 on the rise of violence.
 Using various household surveys and newly digitised historical data sources, we exploit the geographical variation in coercion intensity, and we find that exposure to this program led to an increase in violent crime targeting women, persistent over time.

-I was visiting UNSW Economics from March to April 2023, invited by Prof. Pauline Grosjean, the Vancouver School of Economics of the University of British Colombia in the Fall of 2022, invited by Prof. Siwan Anderson and the Centre of Human Sciences in New Delhi from January to February 2022.
+I was visiting UNSW Economics from March to April 2023, invited by Prof. Pauline Grosjean, the Vancouver School of Economics of the University of British Columbia in the Fall of 2022, invited by Prof. Siwan Anderson and the Centre of Human Sciences in New Delhi from January to February 2022.